Watch Out for Fraudulent Activity learn more

 5. Set goals for the new year.

-After your year-end investment review, you might resolve to increase contributions to an IRA, an employer-sponsored retirement plan, or a college fund in 2021.
+After completing your year-end investment tasks, you might resolve to increase contributions to an IRA, an employer-sponsored retirement plan, or a college fund in 2021.
 With a fresh perspective on where you stand, you may be able to make choices next year that could potentially benefit your investment portfolio over the long term.2

 Questions?
 Contact a CFS Financial Advisor.